WojcioTrue/BS/README.md

 ## General Information
 - I wanted to create my own, nice looking plugin for website.
-I didn't want to use regular *Bootstrap Carousele*,because it's used in many portfolio's of others developers.
+I didn't want to use regular *Bootstrap Carousele*, used in many portfolio's of others developers.
 - this is alternative for Bootstrap carousele, with icons and captions for active element in carousele.

 - this is early version. **Works only with 3 elements/icons in carousele**.